vOptSolver/vOptGeneric.jl/README.md

 - your favorite MILP solver must be ready (mandatory for dealing with non-structured problems; GLPK is suggested); instructions for the installation are available [here](http://jump.readthedocs.io/en/latest/installation.html)

-For a local or distant use, run Julia and add the two following packages to your Julia distribution, as follow:
+For a local or distant use, run Julia and when the terminal is ready, add as follow the two mandatory packages to your Julia distribution:

 ```